Cloud-SPAN/01genomics/_episodes/03-ncbi-sra.md

 # Accessing the original archived data

-The [sequencing dataset (from Tenaillon, *et al.* 2016) adapted for this lesson](https://cloud-span.github.io/01genomics/data/index.html) was obtained from the [NCBI Sequence Read Archive](http://www.ncbi.nlm.nih.gov/sra), which is a large (~27 petabasepairs/2.7 x 10^16 basepairs as of April 2019) repository for next-generation sequence data.
+The [sequencing dataset (from Tenaillon, *et al.* 2016) adapted for this lesson](https://cloud-span.github.io/01genomics/data/index.html) was obtained from the [NCBI Sequence Read Archive](http://www.ncbi.nlm.nih.gov/sra), which is a large ([62.6 petabasepairs/6.26 x 10^16 basepairs as of March 2022](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?)) repository for next-generation sequence data.
 Like many NCBI databases, it is complex and mastering its use is greater than the scope of this lesson.
 Very often there will be a direct link (perhaps in the supplemental information) to where the SRA dataset can be found.
 We are only using a small part of these data, so a direct link cannot be found.
 If you have time, go through the following detailed description of finding the data we are using today (otherwise skip to the next section).

 ## Locate the Run Selector Table for the Lenski Dataset on the SRA